CLUBB-SILHS: A parameterization of subgrid variability in the atmosphere: Comparison of CLUBB-SILHS and bulk mass flux schemes

 where here $\sigma_i = P_i(\lambda, r_t) \, d\lambda \, dr_t$.
 A bulk mass-flux scheme writes equations similar to \eqref{eq:mass_flux_eq}-\eqref{eq:mass_flux_rt}, but with plume quantities, denoted by subscript $i$, replaced by bulk quantities, as in \eqref{eq:bulk_conv_fraction}-\eqref{eq:bulk_rt}.

 Working with expressions like these that are restricted to the tail of the PDF is challenging.
-These expressions are conditional averages, conditioned on the presence of convection.
+These expressions are conditional averages, conditioned on the presence of convection, which is assumed to reside on the tail of the PDF.
 That is why $H(\lambda)$ appears in these expressions.
 Some of the complex, unclosed terms that arise in equations for such conditional averages are discussed in \citet{ larson_04a}.
 It means, for one thing, that we must compute entrainment into and detrainment out of the plumes.

 The tail represents a set of plumes with a complicated, irregular edge.
 It is difficult to estimate the flux of heat and moisture into a region with such a complicated boundary.
 Moreover, mass-flux schemes must assume that $\sigma<<1$ if they wish to approximate the grid-mean blue fluxes, such as $\overline{w'r_t'}$, using the simple expression